Posts

 Image

-A quiet winter moment where chance lingers—waiting to be noticed. πŸŽ₯ Film Overview Title: Serendipity Director: Peter Chelsom Release: October 5, 2001 (USA) Runtime: 90 minutes Genre: Romantic Comedy, Drama Screenplay: Marc Klein Studio: Miramax Films Music: Alan Silvestri Cast: John Cusack (Jonathan Trager) Kate Beckinsale (Sara Thomas) Jeremy Piven, Molly Shannon, Bridget Moynahan, John Corbett πŸ“– Plot Summary On a snowy Christmas Eve in New York City, Jonathan Trager and Sara Thomas reach for the same pair of black cashmere gloves at Bloomingdale’s.
+Header illustration for the film review essay of Serendipity (2001).
+Illustration created for editorial movie review purposes. πŸŽ₯ Film Overview Title: Serendipity Director: Peter Chelsom Release: October 5, 2001 (USA) Runtime: 90 minutes Genre: Romantic Comedy, Drama Screenplay: Marc Klein Studio: Miramax Films Music: Alan Silvestri Cast: John Cusack (Jonathan Trager) Kate Beckinsale (Sara Thomas) Jeremy Piven, Molly Shannon, Bridget Moynahan, John Corbett πŸ“– Plot Summary On a snowy Christmas Eve in New York City, Jonathan Trager and Sara Thomas reach for the same pair of black cashmere gloves at Bloomingdale’s.
 The coincidence sparks an immediate connection.
 Though both are already in relationships, they spend a fleeting night together—walking through the glowing streets of Manhattan and sharing dessert at Serendipity 3.
 Instead of exchanging phone numbers, Sara proposes a test of fate.
-She writes her contact information inside a copy of Love in the Time of Cholera and sells it to a used bookstore.
-Jonathan write...
+She writes her contact information inside a copy of Love in the Time...

 Notting Hill (1999) Review – A Quiet Place to Sit for a While